Hypomanic Episode

 • Engaging in risky activities (i.e. excessive spending, dangerous driving, etc.)

-Under its definition, hypomanic symptoms won’t be severe enough to affect your day-to-day life (or require hospitalization).
-If such symptoms are interfering with your daily life, you’re likely struggling with mania.
+Under its definition, hypomanic symptoms won’t be severe enough to affect your daily life (or require hospitalization).
+If such symptoms interfere with your daily life, you likely struggle with mania.

 It’s worth noting that some individuals may experience hypomania, but not actually struggle with bipolar disorder.
-Such circumstances are common in drug users – notably those who take stimulants, such as cocaine.
+Such circumstances are common in drug users, notably those who take stimulants (i.e. cocaine).

 Furthermore, doctors may not diagnose you with bipolar disorder if you don’t struggle with enough symptoms.
 In turn, you may be diagnosed with cyclothymic disorder instead. ³